j-irion/sksys/infra/README.md

 The dev environment contains of following components:

 - PostgreSQL running at `localhost:5432`,
-- InfluxDB running at `localhost:8086`,
+- InfluxDB running at `localhost:8086` and
-- Grafana running at `localhost:3000` and
+- Grafana running at `localhost:3000`
-- Admin running at `localhost:80`

 ### Configure